Mona Ozouf: Biography

-After, her father died when she was only four years old, she was brought up by her mother and grandmother.
-She was rarely allowed outside the school where her mother was headmistress, except for regular visits to the village church with her grandmother.
-As a result, she became fascinated by literature, reading all the books she could lay her hands on.
+After her father died when she was only four years old, she was brought up by her mother and grandmother.
+She was rarely allowed outside the school in which her mother was headmistress except for regular visits to the village church with her grandmother.
+As a result, she became fascinated by literature and read all the books that she could find.

 After attending high school in Saint-Brieuc, she studied philosophy at the École Normale Supérieure from 1952.
-Like many of her fellow students, she joined the Communist party but left four years later after the repression of the Hungarian Revolution of 1956, deciding not to become involved in politics.
-She taught philosophy for a period but then turned to history after meeting a group of historians, Denis Richet, Emmanuel Le Roy Ladurie and François Furet at the National Library.
-She worked with them to produce the Dictionnaire critique de la Révolution française, published in English in 1988 as A Critical Dictionary of the French Revolution.
-With her husband who died in 1977, she developed La République des instituteurs, published in 1989.
+Like many of her fellow students, she joined the Communist Party but left four years later after the repression of the Hungarian Revolution of 1956 and decided not to become involved in politics.
+She taught philosophy for a period but then turned to history after she met a group of historians, Denis Richet, Emmanuel Le Roy Ladurie and François Furet, at the National Library of France.
+She worked with them to produce the Dictionnaire critique de la Révolution française, which was published in English in 1988 as A Critical Dictionary of the French Revolution.
+With her husband she developed La République des instituteurs, which was published in 1989.

 Becoming a recognized scholar of the French Revolution, in 1976 she published her seminal work, La fête révolutionnaire, 1789–1799.
-The English translation, Festivals and the French Revolution was published in 1988.
-Her analysis of the symbols and images of the many different festivals she reviewed contributed significantly to the understanding of the Revolution and of French culture in general.
+The English translation, Festivals and the French Revolution, was published in 1988.
+Her analysis of the symbols and images of the many different festivals that she reviewed contributed significantly to the understanding of the Revolution and of French culture in general.

-Ozouf has also undertaken an analysis of ten outstanding women in French history, publishing Les Mots des femmes or Women's Words in 1995.
+Ozouf has also undertaken an analysis of ten outstanding women in French history by publishing Les Mots des femmes or Women's Words in 1995.